Losing the Middle Tier

 What’s great about this schema is that it has nothing to do with what most people intuitively think of as graph problems.
 It’s as mainstream as it gets.

-We’re going to focus on a subset of the schema, the relationship between orders and order details, as an example of what it looks like to build applications with RAI’s Relational Knowledge Graph Management System (RKGMS).
+We’re going to focus on a subset of the schema, the relationship between orders and order details, as an example of what it looks like to build applications with RAI’s Relational Knowledge Graph System (RKGS).

 This subset of the data shows the relationship as you might query it from SQL, in a denormalized form.
 It includes such data as order id, unit price, quantity, discount, shipped date, etc.